helmutkaufmann/wn-media-plugin/README.md

 - Winter CMS image resizer replacement: Rendering modern image formats where they can be displayed by the browsers.
 - Advanced image manipulation using the [Intervention](http://image.intervention.io) library.

-Note that this is a pre-production version of the plugin to demonstrate capabilities and should nto be used in a production library.
-To see it in action, see the galleries on [mercator dot li](https://mercator.li).

 ## Installation
 #### composer
 ```